-All writing is made up of literary devices whether you realize it or not.
+All writing is made up of literary devices.

-What would it mean for you if you were able to guide your readers in a specific direction and interpret your words the way you want them to—and get them to buy more of your self-published books?
+- guide your readers in a specific direction to interpret your words the way you want them to

 Although the term “literary devices” can be a wee bit intimidating, they’re actually pretty simple.

-Here are 15 literary devices to use in your writing:
+15 Literary devices to use in your writing:

 What are literary devices?